 Feel free to contact the Foundation for any application or authentication component that is needed.

 Appreciated Stocks and Securities

-Stocks and securities offer a good way to make a special gift of support with positive tax benefits for you.
+Stocks and securities offer a good way to make a special gift of support with positive tax benefits for you (especially stocks that have appreciated in value.)
 A letter of authorization is required.
 Be sure to consult your financial advisor when considering this option.

 IRA (Qualified distribution, beneficiary designation)